-integrity.
-The Board believes the current structure provides an appropriate degree of oversight and allows Mr. Krakowsky, oversight of our key issues relating to strategy, risk and our Chief Executive Officer, to focus on the operational and strategic objectives of the Company.
-This structure also enhances the information flow between management and the Board, which are essential to effective governance, and ensures the continuity of efficient and effective leadership. which is in the best interests of Interpublic and our stockholders
+The Board believes the current structure provides an appropriate degree of oversight and allows Mr. Krakowsky, our Chief Executive Officer, to focus on the operational and strategic objectives of the Company.
+This structure also enhances the information flow between management and the Board, which are essential to effective governance, and ensures the continuity of efficient and effective leadership, which is in the best interests of Interpublic and our stockholders.